Written by Sarah Thebarge, Physician Assistant

 Many patients have been so concerned with the imminent threat of COVID-19 that they haven’t kept up with preventive health visits, including dental check-ups, PAP smears, colon cancer screenings, mammograms, and annual wellness visits with a primary care provider.

-One of the best health resolutions you can make in 2021 is to schedule all of the preventive health visits you’re due for this year (or missed in 2020) since the virus isn’t the only thing that can derail your health goals if left undetected or untreated.
+One of the best health resolutions you can make is to schedule all of the preventive health visits you’re due for this year since the virus isn’t the only thing that can derail your health goals if left undetected or untreated.

-At GoHealth, we’re here to make your 2021 as healthy as possible!
+At Urgent Care, we’re here to make you as healthy as possible!
 We offer same-day illness and injury care 365 days a year.